AnisaPatra/Classification/README.md

-# Classification-
+# Classification between horses and human

-Classification between horses and human
+Used convolution layers for classifying images of humans and horses.